wndsrfr21/landingpagetemplate/README.md

 # Landing Page Template

-This HTML file is meant to be a starting file for beginner demos to follow.
+This template is meant to be a landing page starter kit.

-Here are my preferred font combos:
-- Playfair Display & Source Sans Pro
-- Oswald & Merriweather
-- Quicksand
-- Lora Roboto
-- Libre Baskerville Montserrat
-- Fjalla One & Libre Baskerville
-- Oswald & Quattrocento
+1) clone this repository
+2) Create a Google Firebase project
+3) Change the Firebase project name within .firebaserc to your new firebase project name
+4)

 # Firebase Token
 If you need to regenrate a firebase token open a command line and type `firebase login:ci`